sap-tutorials/Tutorials/tutorials/cp-workflow-add-usertask/cp-workflow-add-usertask.md

 ---
-title: Add a user task to your workflow using a free trial account
+title: Add a user task to your workflow
-description: Enhance your workflow with a user task.
+description: Enhance your workflow with a user task, in this case, to add an approval.
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>beginner ]
 ---